teholm/amazon-guardduty-hands-on/README.md

 3. After reviewing the remediation Lambda Function you know that the instance should now have the Security Group with a name that starts with **GuardDutyBlog-ForensicSecurityGroup**.
 Under the **Description** tab verify the instance has this security group.

-    > Initially, all three of the instances launched by the CloudFormation template were in the Security Group that starts with the name **GuardDutyBlog-TargetSecurityGroup-**.
+    > Initially, all three of the instances launched by the CloudFormation template were in the Security Group that starts with the name **GuardDutyBlog-TargetSecurityGroup**.
 The Lambda function removed this one instance from the TargetSecurityGroup and added it to the ForensicsSecurityGroup to isolate the instance.

 4. Click on the **GuardDutyBlog-ForensicSecurityGroup** and view the ingress and egress rules.

+### Questions

+After running through Alice's remediation workflow for this particular you start thinking about the following questions:
-What would you change about the automated remediation Alice put in place?
+* What would you change about the automated remediation Alice put in place?

-Will isolating the instance have any effect on an application running on the instance?
+* Will isolating the instance have any effect on an application running on the instance?

-Were the alerts detailed enough?
+* Were the alerts detailed enough?

 ## Scenario 2 – Compromised IAM Credentials (Simulated) <a name="attack2"/>